Skip to main content

 sudo reboot

-• If Klipper is configured with the corresponding ID, you need to disable the ID in the system settings before shutting down, disconnect power, and then turn on or press the reset button on the motherboard.
+• If Klipper has configured the corresponding ID, you need to disable the ID in the system configuration before shutting down, disconnecting power, and then turning on the device or pressing the reset button on the motherboard.

-• Check if the CAN speed of the host machine matches the motherboard, tool board, etc.
+• Confirm whether the host computer CAN speed matches the motherboard, tool board, etc.

-• You can use the following code to determine the CAN speed of the host machine
+• You can use the following code to determine the host computer CAN speed.

-• Check if a 120Ω termination resistor is installed between the tool board and the device (motherboard with USB bridge firmware or UTOC).
+• Confirm whether a 120Ω jumper is installed between the tool board and the device (the motherboard with the USB bridge firmware or UTOC).

-• If a 120Ω termination resistor is installed, use a multimeter to measure the resistance between CAN H and CAN L when the device is completely powered off to see if it is around 60Ω.
+• If a 120Ω jumper is installed, use a multimeter to measure the resistance between CAN H and CAN L under complete power-off conditions to check if it is around 60Ω.

 ip -details link show can0

-• The highlighted areas in the image below indicate the CAN speed and cache of the host machine.
+• The circled part in the image below shows the host computer CAN speed and cache.

-• If the UUID is still not found, carefully check the following notes:
+• If the UUID still cannot be queried, carefully check the following points:

-• Confirm whether the motherboard or CAN tool board is correctly connected.
+• Check if the motherboard or CAN tool board is correctly connected.

-• Ensure proper power supply, it is recommended to connect VCC power to the motherboard.
+• Confirm proper power supply, it is recommended to connect VCC power to the motherboard.

-• Check if the host machine supports CAN networks.
+• Confirm whether the host computer supports CAN network.

-• Check if the CAN resistance is around 60Ω.
+• Confirm whether the CAN resistance is around 60Ω.

 ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0

-• If an ID appears and the Application: at the end shows Klipper, it means this ID can be used directly.
+• If an ID appears and the final Application: shows Klipper, it means this ID can be used directly.

-• If an ID appears and the Application: at the end shows CANBOOT or Katapult, it means you need to flash the firmware to use it.
+• If an ID appears and the final Application: shows CANBOOT or Katapult, it means the firmware needs to be flashed before it can be used.